onefoursix/docker-sdc-hdi-ubuntu/README.md

 	$ docker build -t mbrooks/datacollector:$SDC_VERSION .

-## Create a Data Container with multiple Docker Volumes
+## Create a data container

-This command creates a Docker Data Container named "sdc-volumes" with multiple data volumes so that important SDC data and configs persist across container restarts and upgrades
+This command creates a Docker data container named "sdc-volumes" with multiple data volumes so that important SDC data and configs persist across container restarts and upgrades